Journey Toward an Undivided Life A Courage & Renewal® Retreat

 Skilled facilitators help create a safe, quiet, and disciplined space—a circle of trust—in which the noise within us and around us can subside, where introspection becomes possible.
 In large group, small group, and solitary settings, we will explore the intersection of our personal and professional lives, making use of stories from our own journeys, and insights from poets, storytellers, and various wisdom traditions.
 Clearness Committees, a high-integrity and strictly confidential process of asking open and honest questions around a difficult issue within a small group, is offered as part of this retreat.

 Our retreats take place at beautiful nature-filled venues with limited attendance for small groups, which allow for the intimacy needed to create the Circle of Trust experience.
 Delicious meals add to the sense of being personally cared for.
-Meditation and yoga are available to begin each day.
+Morning movement or meditation are available to begin each day.
 See a Sample Agenda (PDF).

 Standard rate: $625; Clergy or K-12 educators rate: $475*